I love Stories of Vegan Evolution, this is one such story.

-Harold Brown, who in the film explains why he stepped away from four generations of animal farming in his family to become an advocate for animals and the environment, will be a guest at the premiere.
+Harold Brown, who in the film explains why h stepped away from four generations of animal farming in his family to become an advocate for animals and the environment, will be a guest at the premiere.
 Joining him will be Ithaca, NY-based filmmakers Jenny Stein and James LaVeck, who have been all around the country screening their film and winning awards, but did not find the right opportunity to debut the film in New York City until Father Frank approached them.
-Having recently been inspired to include “all of God’s creation” in his vision of justice, Father Frank felt Peaceable Kingdom: The Journey Home would be an ideal vehicle for sparking discussion on this issue through the Tablet Forum event.
+Having recently been inspired to include “all of God’s creation” in his vision of justice, Father Frank felt the movie would be an ideal vehicle for sparking discussion on this issue through the Tablet Forum event.

 “This gathering will be an energizing evening of hope, transformation and healing,” says Father Frank, who organized the screening at the 1400-seat Hugh P. Kirwan Performing Arts Center.
 He sees the program as fitting in well with Pope Francis’s inaugural appeal to “protect and respect each of God’s creatures and likewise respect the environment in which we live.”

 In preparation for the May 10th event, Stein and LaVeck produced a short companion piece titled Father Mann’s Awakening to Compassion for Animals.
-The 6-minute video has struck a chord with viewers on YouTube, where in the first several days of its release, it received over 11,000 hits from people in over 50 countries.
+The 6-minute video has struck a chord with viewers on YouTube, wherein the first several days of its release, it received over 11,000 hits from people in over 50 countries.

-WHAT: Free screening followed by discussion & light refreshments
+What: Free screening followed by discussion & light refreshments

-WHERE: Hugh P. Kirwan Performing Arts Center, at Christ the King High School, 68-02 Metropolitan Avenue, Middle Village, Queens, New York
+Where: Hugh P. Kirwan Performing Arts Center, at Christ the King High School, 68-02 Metropolitan Avenue, Middle Village, Queens, New York

-When the film premiered at the Moondance International Film Festival, festival director Elizabeth English said “Peaceable Kingdom truly is a journey of inspiration; a journey to an enlightened consciousness.”
+When the film premiered at the Moondance International Film Festival, festival director Elizabeth English said: “Peaceable Kingdom truly is a journey of inspiration; a journey to an enlightened consciousness.”
 The film went on to win the Colorado-based festival’s “Spirit of Moondance” Best Documentary award.
 When the film won the Best Documentary Feature award at Chicago’s Peace on Earth Film Festival, festival director Milissa Pacelli said: “Peaceable Kingdom: The Journey Home is a grand wake up call.
 You would have to be so numb to not be affected by this film.”

 “It’s been heartening,” says Stein, “to see the peace and environmental communities so enthusiastically embrace this film, extending their ethic of non-violence and compassion to the other beings who share the planet with us.”

-Peaceable Kingdom: The Journey Home has been an official selection in 16 film festivals in North and South America, including the Environmental Film Festival in the Nation’s Capital, the St. Louis International Film Festival, the Anchorage International Film Festival, the Princeton Environmental Film Festival, and the Finger Lakes Environmental Film Festival.
+Peaceable Kingdom has been an official selection in 16 film festivals in North and South America, including the Environmental Film Festival in the Nation’s Capital, the St. Louis International Film Festival, the Anchorage International Film Festival, the Princeton Environmental Film Festival, and the Finger Lakes Environmental Film Festival.
 It has won six top awards, including The Grand Jury Prize at the Canada International Film Festival, the Audience Award at the Yale Environmental Film Festival, the Best Documentary, the Best of Fest Audience Award at the Berkshire International Film Festival, and most recently, the “Oscow” audience award at Brazil’s Mostra Animal International Film Festival.